Friendly-Robot/ReservationApp/README.md

 This application is organized by a component / responsibility hierarchical architecture design: <br>

 All shared components are designed for optimal reusability and resides in the `common` directory. <br>
-Screen components contain all its dependent components within its own self-describing directory; i.e., `reservations` contains all the components specifically relevant to its screen and none else.<br>
+Screen components contain all its dependent components within its own self-describing directory; i.e., `reservations` contains all the components specifically relevant to its screen and none else. <br>

-The main entry file can be traced from `<root>/index.js` to `<root>/src/setup.js` where the graphql Apollo Provider is staged for subsequent queries and mutations that take place in its children components.<br>
+The main entry file can be traced from `<root>/index.js` to `<root>/src/setup.js` where the graphql Apollo Provider is staged for subsequent queries and mutations that take place in its children components. <br>

 Unit tests are contained in their respective parent directories as well as their `snapshots` for future coverage reports.
-Extra care should be taken before running `npm run test:update` to update snapshots - this happens too easily and can mask bad commits if not thoroughly checked before overwriting.
+Extra care should be taken before running `npm run test:update` to update snapshots - this happens too easily and can mask bad commits if not thoroughly checked before overwriting. <br>

+Graphql queries and mutations are staged respectively within the `graphql` folder within the `src` directory.
+Each graphql action is named accordingly by its file name and documented within.
+Their responsibilities should inherently be readable and understandable from a high level and traceable to its origin from within components by following naming standards.

 ## Installation
 ### Clone the repo